 Mrs. A’s sixth-grade girls created a fancy meal; Mrs. B’s senior girls’ class also developed their sharing power.
 And the chicken enchiladas–Carol and Kim’s recipe with real cream–remains a family favorite.
 Only then did I realize I was connected.
 I was actually a part of this community’s family.
 How’d I miss that?

 Funny how we miss things, especially concerning ourselves.
 Not many months later, Bill and I went with another couple to Little Rock to the Arkansas Rep for a theater production.
 While walking to the ladies’ room, I ran into an old friend of my mother’s.
 Mother’s friend and I chattered away, both completely caught up on how everyone was doing.

 During the hour-ride back home, I shared about my mother’s friend and all the connections we had.
 I was dropping names all over the car, just in case, of course, the other couple might know some of them.
 When I stopped to take a breath, I realized the couple and my husband were drowning in a sea of boredom.
 I must have missed their frustrated sighings and pushing back all their overgrown cuticles.

 Maybe, we’re all name-droppers, names that identify people we love and trust, or people we don’t.

 Even now as I type this, I’m on the edge of my computer chair, the part that slopes to the floor.
 My feet are planted in front of me, balancing me so I don’t slide off.
 “Why?” you might ask.
 Simply so my black and white cat Einstein can stay curled-up in the rounded special back support meant for me.
 It keeps me connected to my beloved feline friend.
 Weird, huh?

-That thought was reiterated while in southwest Florida.
-While walking along Naples’ Beach, Bill and I enjoyed watching the tiny Snowy Egrets fishing along the shoreline.
+While in southwest Florida walking along Naples’ Beach, Bill and I enjoyed watching the tiny Snowy Egrets fishing along the shoreline.
 Except for one day on my way to an art lesson, I noticed one running around the bank parking lot in the middle of town.
-His little head twisting around every which way as though lost.
+His little head was twisting around every which way as though lost.